 Each Store has their own

 default_currencyattribute.
 Alongside that, you can also set

 supported_currencieswhich will enable multi-currency capabilities for that Store.

-Like mentioned before to translate models you will need to install Spree Globalize extension which uses Globalize library under the hood.
+If you are using Spree version 4.5 or lower and are currently unable to upgrade, you need to install Spree Globalize extension to enable translations.
+This extension uses Globalize library under the hood.

 This gem will allow you to translate: